Rebetiko: Postwar period

 Parallel to the post-war career of Tsitsanis, the career of Manolis Chiotis took rebetiko and Greek popular music in more radically new directions.
 Chiotis developed much more the "Europeanisation/Westernization" of the rebetiko.
 In 1953, he added a fourth pair of strings to the bouzouki, which allowed it to be played as a guitar and set the stage for the future 'electrification' of rebetiko.

-Chiotis was also a bold innovator, importing Latin and South American rhythms (such as flamenco, rumba, mambo etc.), and concentrating on songs in a decidedly lighter vein than the characteristic ambiance of rebetiko songs.
-Perhaps most significantly of all, Chiotis, himself a virtuoso not only on the bouzouki but on guitar, violin and oud, was responsible for introducing and popularizing the modified 4-stringed bouzouki (tetrahordho) in 1956.
-Chiotis was already a seemingly fully-fledged virtuoso on the traditional 3-stringed instrument by his teens, but the guitar-based tuning of his new instrument, in combination with his playful delight in extreme virtuosity, led to new concepts of bouzouki playing which came to define the style used in laïki mousiki (laiko) and other forms of bouzouki music, but could no longer really be called rebetiko.
+Chiotis icorpotated Latin American and other international music influences, including flamenco, rumba, mambo in his work.
+His compositions also tended to favor a lighter style than the traditionally associated with rebetiko.
+In 1956 he introduced and poplarized the four-course bouzouki (tetrahordho), a modified version fo the instrument.
+Already an accomplished perfomer on the traditional three-course bouzouki, Chiotis developed new playing techniques based on the guitar-like of the four-course instrument.
+These innovations had a significant influence on the development of laïki mousiki (laiko) and other styles of bouzouki performance, distinguishing them from earlier forms of rebetiko.

 A comparable development also took place on the vocal side.
 In 1952, a young singer named Stelios Kazantzidis recorded a couple of rebetika songs that were quite successful.
 Although he would continue in the same style for a few years, it was quickly realized, by all parties involved, that his singing technique and expressive abilities were too good to be restricted to rebetiko.
 Soon, well-known composers of rebetika—like Kaldaras, Chiotis, Klouvatos—began to write songs tailored to Stelios' powerful voice and this created a further shift in rebetika music.
 The new songs had a more complex melodic structure and were usually more dramatic in character.
 Kazantzidis went on to become a star of the emerging laiki music.